-The Community Services Division comprises the Small Business Development Center, the Procurement Assistance Center, the Police Academy, the Fire Academy, and the Center for Nonprofit Leadership, as well as various noncredit workforce training programs and personal enrichment programs.
+The Workforce and Continuing Education Division comprises the Small Business Development Center, the Nonprofit Leadership Center, the Police Academy, the Fire Academy, Adult Education and Literacy, and various noncredit workforce training programs and personal enrichment courses.

 Regional Accreditation

 Angelina College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate Degrees and certificates.
 Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Angelina College.